mikebarkmin/ulauncher-snippets/README.md

 ### Filters

-Placeholders can be modifed by filters.
-Filters are separated from the placeholder by a pipe symbol `|` and may have optional arugments in parentheses.
+Placeholders can be modified by filters.
+Filters are separated from the placeholder by a pipe symbol `|` and may have optional arguments in parentheses.

 For example `{{ clipboard | escape | title }}` will convert the characters &, <, >, ‘, and ” in string s to HTML-safe sequences (escape) and will convert it to titlecase.

-Here you can find a [list of buitlin filters](https://jinja.palletsprojects.com/en/2.11.x/templates/#list-of-builtin-filters).
+Here you can find a [list of builtin filters](https://jinja.palletsprojects.com/en/2.11.x/templates/#list-of-builtin-filters).

-Additionally you can use:
+Additionally, you can use:

 * camelcase
 * pascalcase